 In order to measure the pressure in the combustion head, insert the pressure gauge probes: one into the combustion chamber's pressure outlet to get the pressure in the combustion chamber and the other one into the butterfly valve's pressure outlet of the burner.
 On the basis of the measured differential pressure, it is possible to get the maximum flow rate: in the pressure - rate curves (showed on the next paragraph), it is easy to find out the burner's output in Stm3/h (quoted on the x axis) from the pressure measured in the combustion head (quoted on the y axis).
 The data obtained must be considered when adjusting the gas flow rate.

 NOTE: THE PRESSURE-RATE CURVES ARE GIVEN AS INFORMATION ONLY; FOR A PROPER SETTING OF THE GAS RATE, PLEASE REFER TO THE GAS METER READING.

-Pressure in combustion head - gas flow rate curves
+Pressure - rate in combustion head curves (natural gas)

-HTLX92R Gas pressure in combustion head (mbar)